 Remote Security Provisioning Frameworks (RSPFs) enable an M2M Enrolment Function (MEF) to provision credentials to an Enrolee, which is a CSE or AE, as part of the Enrolment of the Enrolee to an M2M SP or third party M2M Trust Enabler (MTE).
 The credentials are either a symmetric key shared by the Enrolee and an Enrolment Target or Certificate(s) for which the Enrolee knows the corresponding private key, and a set of trust anchors for authenticating the M2M SP or MTE's MAF or other entities enrolled with the M2M SP or MTE.

-Access control:
+Identification and authentication

+Identification is the process of checking if the identity provided for authentication is valid.
+How to perform an identification process will depend on the purpose of authentication.

+Authentication is the process of validating if the identity supplied in the identification step is associated with a trustworthy credential.
+How to perform an authentication process will depend on using which mutual authentication mechanism.

+Authorization:

-Authorizes services and specific operations (e.g. Read/Update) on resources to identified and authenticated entities, according to provisioned access control policies and assigned roles.
-This functionality is mandatory when any services relying on authorization and access control are present.
-Among other usages, the services of this functionality may be applied to personal information as a means to preserve privacy.
+In general authorization function authorizes services and operations (e.g. create, retrieve, update, delete, etc.) on resources to the identified and authenticated entities, according to the provisioned access control policies.

+Role Based Access Control (RBAC) allows the Hosting CSE to authorize accesses on resources according to the roles assigned to the Originators.

+Token Based Access Control allows the Hosting CSE to authorize accesses on resources according to the authorization information in tokens provided by the Originators.

+Dynamic Authorization provides an interoperable framework for an Originator to be dynamically issued with temporary permissions providing the Originator with access to one or more resources on one or more CSEs at runtime.

+The entire authorization function can be split into four sub-functions: Policy Enforcement Point (PEP), Policy Decision Point (PDP), Policy Retrieval Point (PRP) and Policy Information Point (PIP).
+Distributed Authorization provides an interoperable framework which allows PEP, PDP, PRP and PIP to be distributed in different CSEs.

-Identity protection:
+Identity management:

+Provides oneM2M identifiers to the requesting entity in case those identifiers are stored within the secure environment.

 Provides pseudonyms to be used instead of the unique identifiers of an entity to serve as temporary identifiers not linkable to the true identity of either the associated entity or its user.

 Detailed functionalities are described in the oneM2M TS-0003 [2].